Loading...

 E-commerce

-• Description of the risk: Impact of online shopping on existing sales channels.
+• Description of the risk: Impact of the increasing importance of e-commerce on existing sales channels.

 External factors - incidents